Cwarcup/personal-blog/data/blog/Data-Structures/classes.md

 ---
-title: Data Structures
+title: Classes in JavaScript
 date: '2022-03-17'
-tags: ['react', 'context', 'redux']
+tags: ['Classes', 'this', ' hoisting']
 draft: false
-summary: 'Instead of "prop drilling" to pass around data, we can use react context API to pass around data'
+summary: General overview of classes in JavaScript.
 ---

-## What do Data Structures Do?
+# What do Data Structures Do?

 - Are collections of values
 - the relationship among values